 She ground the ice in a blender and poured it in two empty glasses as she spoke.
 Meanwhile, Hosh had peeled and roughly sliced the mango, and collected the other ingredients.
 He hand blended the mango with two spoonful curd until it had completely broken down and had pureed well.

 Then pouring the rest of the Dahi in the food processor, he blended it all again for a few seconds to get consistency.
 Pouring it on ice straightaway, he garnished it and handed a glass to his mother.

-"The difference between Lassi, Smoothie and a Shake is that Lassi is made only with yoghourt and no milk while a Shake is made only with milk, cream and ice creams, but no yogurt.
+"The difference between Lassi, Smoothie and a Shake is that Lassi is made only with yoghourt and no milk.
+A Shake is made only with milk, cream and ice creams, but no yogurt.
 Smoothie is made by mixing yoghurt with milk, creams and ice-creams to make the drink."

 "Most fruits can be used to flavor either of these three.
 Lassis are best served with, before or after meals.
 Smoothies and shakes are best served alone.
-All three variants are richly nutritious, and alone can be considered as a complete short meal too."
+All three variants are healthy and richly nutritious, and alone can be considered as complete meals."

 "For a thicker sweeter Lassi, add more pulp, fruit or honey and use Dahi without the whey.
 Your Pa likes his Lassi so thick, I use only yoghurt and no water at all for him.
 Josh likes it frothy, so I blend his Lassi until it is nice and bubbly."

 "Adding crushed ice while blending ingredients will also temporarily thicken the Lassi up a bit.
 You can also use frozen mangos instead of the canned fruit.
 They're not processed like the canned stuff is."

 "Adding a teaspoon of Gulaab Jal (rose water) per serve will do wonders to its flavor too.
 Put it into the blender, not the glasses, along with the cardamoms to get a consistently luscious richness throughout your drink."